rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Werebeast (WIP).md

 **Wild Dice (2).** Most of your abilities as a Werebeast are based off of your Wild Dice, which is a d8.
 You start of with 2 Wild Dice, and gain another at 5th, 9th and 14th levels.

 **Beast Form.
 Full Action (2PM):** You go through a violent transformation, becoming a wild, untamed beast.
-You gain 1d8+your Werebeast level temporary hit points.
-You can spend +1 PM, up to your Wild Dice, to increase that by 2d8.
+You gain 1 **Wild Dice** + your Werebeast level temporary hit points.
+You can spend +1 PM, up to your Wild Dice Ammount, to increase that by 2 **Wild Dice**.
 You also lose all weapon/armor proficiencies and ignore all bonuses from armor you were wearing until you leave your **Beast Form**.

 While on best form you gain a natural weapon of your **Wild Dice** slashing damage (crit 20/2x).